 Virunga was the first national park on the continent of Africa.
-Today the Virunga National Park of the DR Congo is part of a three countries’ (including Rwanda and Uganda) group of protected areas covering the Virunga mountains, one of the planets hotspots with mountain gorillas as flag-ship species.
+Today the Virunga National Park of the DR Congo is part of a three countries’ (including Rwanda and Uganda) group of protected areas covering the Virunga mountains, one of the planet’s hotspots with mountain gorillas as flagship species.
 For much of its long history, though, Virunga National Park has been severely threatened by armed conflict.
 Thanks to the dedication of the park’s rangers and wardens Virunga has been able to survive.
 Thereby the cooperation of the Virunga Foundation with the governmental parks authority ICCN played a key role.
-Their work to provide unique opportunities for tourists to experience the natural wonders of the park made travellers not only financing the management and infrastructure of the national park, but also triggers other financial contributions the surrounding communities benefits from.
+Their work to provide unique opportunities for tourists to experience the natural wonders of the park made travellers not only financing the management and infrastructure of the national park but also triggers other financial contributions the surrounding communities benefit from.
 The vision is that Virunga becomes one of the world’s greatest travel destinations with both nature and up to 4 million local people benefiting.

 Virunga National Park today is run as a Public-Private Partnership (PPP) between the National Park Authority (ICCN) of the Democratic Republic of Congo and Virunga Foundation.
 The fund is a UK-based charity that exists to help protect the flora and fauna of the park, as well as the local communities that live near Virunga’s boundary.
-The PPP aims to reach international standards in conservation and development program management, and to increase the institutional and financial sustainability of the park and its associated projects.
+The PPP aims to reach international standards in conservation and development program management and to increase the institutional and financial sustainability of the park and its associated projects.

 For much of its long history, Virunga National Park has been severely threatened by armed conflict.
 Founded in 1925 by King Albert I of Belgium, Virunga was the first national park on the continent of Africa.
 The park was founded primarily to protect the mountain gorillas living in the forests of the Virunga Massif that were controlled by the Belgian Congo.
 Later, Virunga was expanded north to include the Rwindi Plains, Lake Edward, and the Rwenzori Mountains.